How To Make Your Own Emergency Car Kit

 21. Tarps

 A 5×7 and 8×10.
-Lay the 5×7 on the ground while the larger tarp provides cover for changing a tire in the rain/mud.
-Of course, they’re also useful for basic shelter if you had to exit your car and hoof it to a shelter or other help.
+Lay the 5×7 on the ground while a larger tarp provides cover for changing a tire in the rain/mud.
+Of course, they’re also helpful for basic shelter if you must exit your car and walk to a shelter or need help.

 “Of course, there are the “being prepared” reasons, but here are some other reasons not to let your fuel tank get low:

-2. Most gasoline today has a quantity of ethanol in it.
+2. Most types of gasoline today contain ethanol.
 Ethanol is hygroscopic, meaning it attracts water.
 When you have a large quantity of air in your tank because of the low gasoline level, there is a much greater chance of condensation occurring.
-This places water in the tank which can combine with ethanol.
+This places water in the tank, which can combine with ethanol.

-If the level of water rises to that point, you will be sitting on the side of the road waiting for a tow truck to take you to a shop to have the fuel tank drained and the fuel lines purged, not an inexpensive repair.
+When the water level rises to that point, you will be sitting on the side of the road waiting for a tow truck to take you to a shop to have the fuel tank drained and the fuel lines purged, which is not an inexpensive repair.

-3. Further, with the above-mentioned condensation, rust and other contaminants can form in the tank.
-If these loosen and drop into the bottom of the tank, they can be picked up by the fuel pump and clog the fuel filter.
+3. Further, condensation, rust, and other contaminants can form in the tank due to the above-mentioned condensation.
+If these loosen and drop into the tank’s bottom, they can be picked up by the fuel pump and clog the fuel filter.

 Final Word

 Your car typically comes with a jack, but make sure your car kit ensemble has everything you need.
 Don’t be caught without a spare tire.
-Let me know the things you like in your emergency car kit, let’s make this list really long, depending on where you live and the size of your family, and the vehicle to carry the kit contents.
+I worry that many new car models don’t include spares!
+Let me know what you like in your emergency car kit.
+Let’s make this list as long as needed, depending on where you live, the size of your family, and the vehicle to carry the kit contents.
 Thanks again for being prepared for the unexpected.
+May God Bless this world, Linda

 I also have a pickup, but have yet to put many supplies in it.
 I keep it kind of empty since I pickup things all the time and need space inside as well as the empty bed.
 Again, like the Toyota, supplies and gear is exposed and anyone taking a peek inside will see everything.